DOI-USGS/cdi-software-tutorials-2025/git-basics/pages/what-is-git.md

 Branches can be given arbitrary names, but there are common branches called `main` or `master`, which are generally the primary branch in a repository.

+Branches can be used to organize your work and isolate development from stable code.
+For example, if you need to parse a new input file format, it's a good idea to do this on a branch so that you don't break the stable code on `main`.
+Once the new feature works, the development branch is *merged* back into the `main` branch and the development branch can be deleted (it's just a reference to a series of commits, so nothing is lost).

 #### *Tags*

 *Tags* are immutable references to a specific *commit*.
 A simple example of a tag is a released